dbierer/php-class-notes/php-cert-jun-2020.md

 # PHP Test Prep -- June 2020

+## Note to Self
+* Check on when to deliver mock exams

 ## Schedule
 * Tue 02 Jun: 1  - 2
 * Thu 04 Jun: 3  - 4